Reed's School: London Orphan Asylum, London (1813–1871)

 The foundation was established to provide relief to destitute orphans, including children whose fathers had died and whose mothers were unable to provide for them.
 Initially the Asylum used two houses; one at Hackney Road, Shoreditch for the boys and one in Bethnal Green for the girls.
 The asylum's first unified site was at Lower Clapton Road, Clapton, where Newcome's School had stood.

-There were 206 pupils in 1826 and 453 in the 1860s.
-During the asylum's time in East London, it was famous for having had some 2000 hymns written for it by the English architect James Edmeston, a strong supporter of and frequent visitor to the London Orphan Asylum.